 Pack Water and Snacks

-Make your family hike even more enjoyable by combining it with a picnic-style lunch.
+Make your family hike even more enjoyable by combining it with a picnic-style lunch and a vinyl tablecloth.
 Pack sandwiches, chips, snacks and plenty of water.
 Fresh fruit makes for an easy, healthy snack on the go when trekking the trails.
 Additionally, consider packing high-energy snacks that are packed with lots of protein to keep your family members going on the trail.

 Protect Your Family from the Sun and Bugs